ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

 ## Model 2
 The DK privilege claim is transformed into a list of claims, one claim for each group.
 The XML PrivilegeGroup element is transformed into a JSON object and serialized as a string.

-There are 4 possible scopes are translated into a property with a shorter name:
+The 4 possible scopes are translated into a properties with a short name:
 - `Scope="urn:dk:gov:saml:cvrNumberIdentifier:<cvr_number>"` become `"cvr": "<cvr_number>"`
 - `Scope="urn:dk:gov:saml:productionUnitIdentifier:<p_number>"` become `"p": "<p_number>"`
 - `Scope="urn:dk:gov:saml:seNumberIdentifier:<se_number>"` become `"se": "<se_number>"`